droglenc/NCNRS349/modules/CE/Mortality1_CE1.md

 Use these results to answer the following questions.

 1. What year-class of fish is represented by the 339 age-VII fish caught in 1963?
-1. Show the data frame of catches and corresponding ages that would be used to estimate the instantaneous total mortality rates for the following situations.
+1. Show the data frame of catches and corresponding ages for groups of fish.
     1. For fish captured in 1963.
     1. For fish of the 1963 year-class.
     1. The *earliest* year-class that is **fully** represented for ages IX through XII.
     1. The *latest* year-class that is **fully** represented for ages IX through XII.
 1. For each data frame created above, identify whether the data represent a cross-sectional or longitudinal catch curve?
-1. For the **last two** data frames created above ...
+1. For the third data frame created above (*earliest* year class).
     1. Estimate, with 95% confidence interval, the instantaneous total mortality rate using the catch-curve regression method for ages IX through XII.
     1. Estimate, with 95% confidence interval, the instantaneous total mortality rate using the catch-curve regression method.
 Carefully interpret this result for ages IX through XII.
+1. Repeat the previous question for last data frame created above (*latest* year class).
-    1. Do you think the instantaneous mortality rates calculated for these two year classes are statistically significantly different?
+1. Do you think the instantaneous mortality rates calculated for the *earliest* and *latest* year classes are statistically significantly different?
 Provide reasoning.